Getting tax employment status wrong

 Tax employment status means whether your PA is employed or self-employed.

 To get the status ‘wrong’, means either that you have treated your PA as self-employed when the relationship suggests they should be employed or – more rarely – you have taken on your PA as employed when the relationship suggests they should be self-employed.

-In the latter situation (taking on your PA as employed when they should be self-employed), HMRC are unlikely to have any issues with you if you have operated PAYE unnecessarily, because there is unlikely to be any loss of tax.
+In the latter situation (taking on your PA as employed when they should be self-employed), HMRC are unlikely to have any issues with you if you have operated Pay As You Earn (PAYE) unnecessarily, because there is unlikely to be any loss of tax.
 Therefore you may decide between you to draw a line under the past and just work on the basis of a self-employed relationship going forward.

-If you do feel very strongly about retrospectively reclassifying your PA as self-employed and trying to claim a refund of the PAYE tax you have paid to HMRC, you should speak to the Employer helpline to get some advice on what to do (you will also have to make sure your PA understands what you are doing, so that they can regularise their position with HMRC as a self-employed person).
+If you do feel very strongly about retrospectively reclassifying your PA as self-employed, you should speak to the Employer Helpline to get some advice on what to do (you will also have to make sure your PA understands what you are doing, so that they can regularise their position with HMRC as a self-employed person).

-If you are dealing with the current tax year, this will probably involve you having to make an adjustment in your RTI submission.
-This will automatically generate an overpayment on your PAYE account which can then be used against a future PAYE bill or be refunded to you.
-If you are dealing with an earlier year we suggest you call the Employer helpline, explain the situation and request a refund, or you can write to them at:
+If you are dealing with the current tax year, this will probably involve you having to make an adjustment in your Real Time Information (RTI) submission.
+This will automatically generate an overpayment on your PAYE account which can then be used against a future PAYE bill or be refunded to you (you will then have to arrange to refund your PA the tax and National Insurance deducted from their wages).
+If you are dealing with an earlier year we suggest you call the Employer Helpline to explain the situation, or you can write to them at: